jtrussell/node-dex/README.md

 dex <dex-file>
 ```

-This will start the dex repl.
+You will be prompted for your password to unlock the file, then the dex repl wil
+start.
 Follow the prompts from there :).

 ## License